 Andrea Shick, COT

 Andrea Shick, COT started with us in 1987 while still in high school, and continued working while obtaining her degree at Western Washington University.
 Andrea obtained her certification as an ophthalmic technician through the Joint Commission of Allied Health Personnel in Ophthalmology (JCAHPO) in 1999.
-Currently, Andrea is our clinical supervisor, having received extended training to perform multiple diagnostic tests and procedures.
+Currently, Andrea is our supply and equipment specialist, as well as a highly-qualified adult strabismus tech, having received extended training to perform multiple diagnostic tests and procedures.
+In addition, she has additional training in specialty IOL’s (multifocal and Toric) and performing calculations post-refractive surgery or for atypical eyes.
 Andrea enjoys reading, theater and film, golf and traveling with her husband and daughter.

 Melissa Orange, COT